Here are photos of our Ocean Alexander MK1, a 1980 raised pilot house trawler.

-Yes, at time of putting this together, the pilot house is a bit messy too, because we’re in the process of downsizing from a 5-bedroom home to our boat.
+Yes, at time of putting this together, the pilot house is a bit messy too.
 The pilot house is where we can motor the boat, as well as from the flybridge, the latter being my preference for greater visibility.
 There are a set of black/white cushions stored here and in good weather, these go on the Portuguese bridge and flybridge seats.
 We’ve also got a second fridge/freezer here as well as some our modem/router and other technology.
 I have a couple of sewing machines also stored here.
 One is a Sailrite industrial machine weighing close to 30kg (62lb), the other is the smallest singer I’ve ever seen and weighs just over 1kg (2.5lb).
 Both have their purpose!

 This is one of the most important rooms.
 There are two ways to access this room.
 One from the small door beside the master cabin, the second through one of the hatches in the galley/saloon.
 Actually, there are five hatches that all lift up should you want to do something major, like replace the generator, which we did in 2017.
 Despite not being able to stand fully, there’s reasonable space inside the engine room, with twin caterpillar 3208 engines, generator, battery banks and all other related stuff – just see the photos!
 For specifications of some of the stuff, take a look at About Poseidon.